DPF Delete: From Regeneration Types to Removing DPF-Related DTCs

 Does DPF Off Affect AdBlue?

 Not directly.
 AdBlue is part of the SCR (Selective Catalytic Reduction) system, which targets NOx emissions.
-However, many tuners also delete AdBlue when removing the DPF to avoid fault codes or combined system errors.
+However, many tuners also delete AdBlue when removing the DPF to avoid fault codes or combined system errors, In some systems that have ACM, both must be programmed because some error codes are common between these systems.

 Does DPF Off Affect EGR?

 No, but it can be deleted at the same time.
-The EGR (Exhaust Gas Recirculation) system is separate but often tuned out during DPF deletes for increased performance and reliability.
+The EGR (Exhaust Gas Recirculation) system is separate but often tuned out during DPF deletes for increased performance and reliability for use offroad and racing it better to remove all with together for best performance.

 Does DPF Off Increase Horsepower (HP)?